samirosman/squircleart.github.io/_posts/2017-06-13-introduction-to-mathematical-drawing.md

 ### Step 2

-Spikes are much like the waves we did, but they are radially distributed, so we shall use another coordinates system, that is, the polar coordinates.
-Applying the modulo function to the angle of the polat system instead of the $x$ of the rectangular coordinates would yield:
+Spikes are much like the waves we did, but they are radially distributed, so we shall use another coordinate system, that is, the polar coordinates.
+Applying the modulo function to the angle of the polar system instead of the $x$ of the rectangular coordinates would yield:

 ![4 Step1a](/images/introduction-to-mathematical-drawing/4step1a.png)